ddlindeque/solitaire/README.md

 ## Game state analysys

-I belief this game board state forms a category with board state as a node, and moves as edges.
+I belief this game board state forms a category with board state as *objects*, and moves as *morphisms*.
+We do not have a *terminal* object, since we can terminate in *win* (1 object) or *lost* (many objects).
+We also do not have an *initial* object, since we start with a random state of cards (unless we introdue a *shuffle* move).

 We have the following kinds of moves (morphisms)

 *   **`DoNothing`**: Does nothing.
 We will not actually implement this.
 *   **`DrawFromStock`**: Draws a card from the stock to the waste pile.
 *   **`ResetStock`**: Resets the stock from the waste pile when the stock is empty.
 *   **`WasteToFoundation`**: Moves the top card of the waste to a foundation pile.
+This move is not reversable.
 *   **`WasteToTableau`**: Moves the top card of the waste to a tableau pile.
+This move is not reversable.
-*   **`TableauToFoundation`**: Moves the top card of a tableau to a foundation pile.
+*   **`TableauToFoundation`**: Moves the top card of a tableau to a foundation pile without revealing a new card.
+*   **`TableauToFoundationAndReveal`**: Moves the top card of a tableau to a foundation pile, revealing a new card.
+This move is not reversable.
 *   **`FoundationToTableau`**: Moves a card from a foundation pile back to a tableau pile.
-*   **`TableauToTableau`**: Moves one or more cards from one tableau pile to another.
+*   **`TableauToTableau`**: Moves one or more cards from one tableau pile to another without revealing a new card.
+*   **`TableauToTableauAndReveal`**: Moves one or more cards from one tableau pile to another, revealing a new card.
+This move is not reversable.

 ### Is this a category?

 Yes, it operates like **SET**.
-Move *morphisms* are exactly like a function operating on a state, which is the state of the board.
+Move *morphisms* are exactly like a functions operating on a state, which is the state of the board.
+* **Identity**: The *DoNothing* move.
+For now, we will ignore this morphism going forward, since it does nothing.
+* **Composition**: A move can always be followed by another legal move (for that state/object), thus we can *compose* two legal moves.
+* **Associativity**: This is like **SET**, so associativity holds (homework excercise).
+A legal move can always follow another legal move, which can then always follow another legal move.
+Whether I do the first two moves as a 'unit', and then the third, or the first, then the second and third as a 'unit', doesn't matter.
+The concept of a 'unit' doesn't really exist.

 ### Identifying isomorphisms

-An *isomophism* can be *undone* (i.e.: go back to the previous state) by one or more (composition) of other moves (morphisms).
+An *isomophism* can be *undone* (i.e.: go back to the previous state/object) by one or more (composition) of other moves/morphisms.

 Note that you can never move a card from the tableau or foundation piles to the stock or waste piles, but you can move cards from the waste pile to both the tableau and foundation piles.
 You can also move cards between the stock and waste piles (under certain rules).
 This means that the number of cards in the stock plus waste piles, will always only stay the same or decrease.
 Also, once a card was revealed, it cannot be 'unrevealed' again.
-So, no 'undo' can exist after revealing a new card.
+So, no 'undo' can exist after revealing a new card, so the number of unrevealed tableau cards will always stay the same or decrease.

-*   **`DoNothing`**: Does nothing.
-We will not actually implement this.
-        * Isomorphic with itself.
-It's the *identity*
 *   **`DrawFromStock`**: Draws a card from the stock to the waste pile.
         * We can reach our current state again, by **`DrawFromStock`**, then **`ResetStock`**, and **`DrawFromStock`** until we reach this state.
         * Thus **`DrawFromStock`** ∘ **`DrawFromStock`**^n ∘ **`ResetStock`** ∘ **`DrawFromStock`**^m = **`DrawFromStock`**